eu-digital-identity-wallet/eudi-srv-pid-issuer/README.md

 - defines *wallet-dev* and *pid-issuer-srv* clients
 - contains sample user with credentials: tneal / password

-Administration console is accessible via https://localhost/idp/admin/ using the credentials admin / password
+The Administration console is accessible via https://localhost/idp/admin/ using the credential admin / password

 ### PID mDL Issuer

 A PID mDL Issuer instance accessible via https://localhost/pid-issuer/

 It uses the configured Keycloak instance as an Authorization Server, and supports issuing of PID and mDL.
 Additionally, *deferred issuance* is enabled for PID in *SD JWT VC* format.

 The issuing country is set to GR (Greece).